agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 25% growth in AI message rates demonstrates that memory-enabled agents encourage increased engagement rather than replacing human interaction.

 ### Enterprise Validation
-$50K revenue from founding partners proves market demand for sophisticated social media AI that maintains brand authenticity while scaling engagement.
+Early deployments with founding partners validate market demand for sophisticated social media AI that maintains brand authenticity while scaling engagement.

 ## Future Implications

 Daybloom demonstrates that AI social media automation can transcend basic scheduling and generic responses to create genuine community relationships.
 As the platform continues growing, it positions Agency42 at the forefront of memory-driven AI applications that enhance rather than replace human social interaction.

-The success with founding partners Prerich and GameOver provides foundation for expanding to additional enterprise clients seeking authentic social media automation that builds genuine community connections through advanced AI personality and memory systems.
+The success with founding partners Prerich and Game Over provides foundation for expanding to additional enterprise clients seeking authentic social media automation that builds genuine community connections through advanced AI personality and memory systems.

 ---